snowtrack/snowfs/README.md

 ## Supported Platforms

-Currently, Windows, macOS, and Linux are supported. `SnowFS` works on plain filesystems like FAT, NTFS, HFS+ and has extended support for APFS and ReFS.
+Currently, Windows, macOS, and Linux are supported. `SnowFS` works on plain filesystems like FAT, NTFS, HFS+ and has extended support for APFS, ReFS and Btrfs.

 ## How can I contribute?